Troubleshooting

 Most portals cap uploads at 2-5 MB.
 A well-formatted resume should be well under 1 MB.
 If yours is larger, it almost certainly contains embedded images (a profile photo, decorative elements) or was exported at print quality from a design tool.

 Fix: compress the PDF, or strip decorative images from the template if they are not essential to the content.
+Multi-document submissions - resume plus certificates plus references - should be merged into one clean file before checking it against the portal's size limit, not submitted as separate uploads.

 Scanned resume - the ATS cannot read it